jc10101010/jc10101010.github.io/_posts/2024-08-12-multiplayer.md

 ---
 layout:     page
 title:      3D Multiplayer in Java, ViridianNetworking
-summary:    A multiplayer demo using the 3D engine that I built previously
+summary:    A UDP game networking solution written in Java.
+Applied in a 3D multiplayer demo.
 categories: jekyll pixyll
 ---

 Having played many 3D multiplayer games in my life, and having programmed a 3D engine already.
 I decided to undertake the process of making a __3D multiplayer demo__.
 While doing this I created __VeridianNetworking__ a networking library for Java, that is not tied to its 3D roots, although it is definitely most useful for that purpose.
+This demo uses the previously made __TurquoiseGraphics__ library.

 ![Multiplayer game image](/images/multiplayer-demo.png)